thedotmack/native-apps-on-steroids-slides/slides/why-is-steroids-cool.md

 ### Cross-platform from the get go. <!-- .element: class="fragment" -->

 Note:
+- Uses Multiples WebViews
+- Uses Native UI elements
+    - Title Bar
+    - Tabs Bar
+    - Drawers
-1) Steroids allows you to create multiple WebViews that you can switch between using native transitions, creating a much smoother app experience
+- Is a much smoother app experience

-2) Steroids doesn't require you to use any other software to compile, test, and deploy your apps.
-It's all handled by Steroids' magical command-line interface
+- Steroids' magical command line interface
+- Compile, test and deploy right from the command line

-3) Apps built with Steroids work on iOS and Android from the get go.
-Through a single codebase you'll be able to test and deploy on multiple platforms
+- iOS and Android from the get go
+- Deploy on multiple platforms from a single codebase